-The 2017 Minneapolis KinMet Meeting will be held Wednesday, May 9 at the Hilton San Francisco Union Square The KinMet meeting is free of charge and open to anyone with an interest in lipids and kinetics.
-The ATVB meeting starts the following morning, May 3, in the same hotel.
+The 2018 KinMet Meeting will be held Wednesday, May 9 at the Hilton San Francisco Union Square The KinMet meeting is free of charge and open to anyone with an interest in lipids and kinetics.
+The ATVB meeting starts the following morning, May 10, in the same hotel.

 The 2018 Robert I Levy and Berman/Zech Awardees will be announced in early 2018.

 The program is available on the 2018 San Francisco webpage and will be updated as the meeting develops.